 What is Web Application and API Protection (WAAP)?

-Web Application and API Protection (WAAP) is a security solution specifically designed to safeguard web applications and Application Programming Interfaces (APIs) from a variety of cyber threats.
+Web Application and API Protection (WAAP) is a security ramework designed to safeguard web applications and APIs from cyber threats such as data breaches, malicious bots, and denial-of-service (DDoS) attacks.

 {{cool-component}}